prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - What is the range of reasonable policies?.

-- How can we communicate these policies to machine adminstrators?.
+- How can we communicate these policies to machine administrators?.

 - How can we implement this in the backend.